 Confirmation of plan

-The child is then again placed in the treatment position she will be in when treatment begins and the team uses imaging to determine whether the treatment can be delivered as planned.
+Your child is then again placed in the recommended treatment position and the team uses imaging to determine whether the treatment can be delivered as planned.
 Once that has been established, the scheduled treatments can begin.

 Once these evaluations and tests are complete, you and your child will return home for two weeks while your child’s proton therapy plan is designed and finalized.
 Your child’s proton treatments will begin approximately two weeks following the computed tomography (CT) simulation, which identifies the exact location of the tumor within the patient’s body and also simulates the settings and movements of the actual treatment machine that will be used for radiation treatments.